36 caregiver tips: How to make bathing easier for the elderly ?

 Ask your loved one what they want and need you to do

-Remember go slowly, and be sure to let your parent feel as thought they are being supported, and not being pushed into doing things.
+Remember go slowly, and be sure to let your parent feel as though they are being supported, and not being pushed into doing things.

 Tip # 2